cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --auto-printflush {true,false}
                          automatically add a 'printflush message1'  instruction  at  the  end  of  the program if one is missing

+Runtime checks options:
+  Options which govern whether and how Mindcode generates runtime checks.

+  --error-reporting {none,assert,minimal,simple,described}
+                         specifies the mechanism used by the compiler when generating runtime checks --error-function {true,false}
+                         activates or deactivates the  error()  function  (when  set  to  'false', error() function does nothing)
+  --boundary-checks {true,false}
+                         activates or deactivates runtime checks  to  catch  indexes  being  out of range when accessing arrays --stack-overflow-checks {true,false}
+                         activates or deactivates runtime checks to catch stack overflow

 Optimization options:
   Options guiding the  overall  optimization  of  the  compiled  code  or  activating/deactivating specific optimization